 We suggest that if you are going to decide to make yemista, you make a big batch.
 They keep well, baked, in the fridge for several days and make a perfect take-along lunch.
 Because every vegetable tastes differently, you won’t feel as though you are eating the same thing every day.

 The ingredients used in yemista are very simple.
 For this reason it is important to use the freshest and best quality ingredients possible.

-- Vegetables to stuff – any assortment of peppers, tomatoes, small eggplant or zucchini For filling:
+- 12-15 vegetables to stuff assortment of peppers, tomatoes, small eggplants, zucchini

 - 1 yellow onion, chopped